The UW College of Education is pleased to announce our

 If you arrive late please check in with one of our ceremony staff (they will be wearing purple lanyards).
 Someone will help you get seated and give you instructions.

-In the event that you need to depart from the ceremony early, the optimal time to leave is during (or immediately after) the time your degree group is recognized on stage - simply exit the area in a way that doesn't distract others.
+We encourage all graduates to stay for the entire ceremoney and celebrate each and every graduate who crosses the stage.
+In the event that you must depart from the ceremony early, however, the optimal time to leave is during (or immediately after) the time your degree group is recognized on stage - simply exit the area in a way that doesn't distract others.
 If you need to leave at a different time, please move quietly to the nearest aisle and then away from the stage.

 What should I wear?

 For graduates and faculty, wearing graduation regalia is encouraged, but not required.
-Plan to arrive at Miller Hall dressed in your regalia.
-Use these videos to learn about regalia and how to wear it.
-All attendees should note that this year’s ceremony will take place outdoors.
-We highly recommend that you check the weather forecast and then plan your attire accordingly.
+Plan to arrive at the Hec Edmundson Pavilion dressed in your regalia.
+Visit the Oak Hall Help Center to learn about regalia and how to wear it.

 Can I wear an honor cord or stoll with my regalia?